 - 3.3.14 In order to meet the District's housing need the Local Plan Part 1 has made provision for around 9,605 homes up to 2028.
-A further 3,013 homes will also be delivered to meet unmet housing needs arising in Derby City Presently there are around 41,000 homes in the District of which around 40% are detached, 35% semi-detached and 20% terraced.
+A further 3,013 homes will also be delivered to meet unmet housing needs arising in Derby City.
+Presently there are around 41,000 homes in the District of which around 40% are detached, 35% semi-detached and 20% terraced.
 Affordability of homes in South Derbyshire is typically 5.8x average salary.
 This represents a slight improvement in affordability which in 2010 was 6.65x average salary.
 House prices are comparatively expensive compared to surrounding Districts such as Derby City, Amber Valley and East Staffordshire, although there are notable differences in respect of affordability across the District with homes in Swadlincote, Hilton and on the edge of Derby typically being more affordable than those located in the District's villages. - 3.3.15 In respect of affordable housing there is a significant stock of affordable housing in the District.
 However the number of new affordable homes delivered each year has been low over recent years typically being between 25 and 35 homes per annum.
 This is less than a tenth of the overall number of housing completions and well below the actual requirement to meet affordable housing need.
-The Local Plan seeks to ensure that up to 30% of new homes built up to 2028 will be affordable.
+The Local Plan seeks to ensure that up to 30% of new homes built up to 2028 will be affordable and the most recent evidence indicates that affordable housing delivery in the District continues to increase as more recent planning permissions build out.

-- 3.3.16 The 2001 Census (there is no more recent information) shows that, of South Derbyshire's 41,500 working residents, just 16,500 (40%) work in the District and 25,000 (60%) commute out to jobs elsewhere.
-Only 12,500 residents of other areas. commute into the District.
-On balance, South Derbyshire is a net exporter of labour; its resident workers exceed the jobs located in the District by 12,500. - 3.3.17 There are around 3,100 businesses located within the District, of which around 90% employ 9 people or less.
-Only 15 companies employ in excess of 250 people.
+- 3.3.16 The 2011 Census indicates that 28,253 people commuted out of South Derbyshire to work.
+In contrast inflows into the District were 14,322 On balance, South Derbyshire is a net exporter of labour; its resident workers exceed the jobs located in the District by around 14,000 jobs. - 3.3.17 There are around 3,625 businesses located within the District, of which around 91% employ 9 people or less.
+Only 10 companies employ in excess of 250 people.
 Business births in the District each year currently stands at around 300-350 per annum. - 3.3.18 The number of A1 uses (shops) within Swadlincote town centre has decreased in recent years falling from 61% of all primary frontage in 2012 to 53.7% in 2014.
-Over the same period vacancy rates have increased from 11 to 13.5% with a particular cluster of vacant shops being located in the Delph.
+Over the same period vacancy rates have increased from 11% to 13.5% with a particular cluster of vacant shops being located in the Delph.
 In particular Swadlincote is particularly poorly served by comparison shopping outlets and there is significant leakage out of the town to surrounding shopping venues such as Burton on Trent and Ashby de la Zouch. - 3.3.19 Away from Swadlincote there has been some loss of local retail facilities including public houses though there has also been a number of small new retail outlets serving smaller communities such as Hilton and some parts of the Swadlincote wider urban areas.
 Small retail facilities provide important facilities which meet top up needs locally.